 parameter description xc (required) xc functional to be used.
 Constants are de- fined in parameters.sx.
 See below. ekt (optional) Fermi-Dirac smearing in eV.
 Should be 0 for semiconductors. nEmptyStates (optional) number of empty states.
 Remember to scale with system size!
-Defaults to zero, which is OK for semiconductors, and catastropic for metals. nExcessElectrons (optional) Number of extra electrons (= minus charge).
-Can be fractional. spinPolarized (flag) Run a collinear spin-polarized calculation. ${\tt dipoleCorrection}$ (optional) Use the dipole correction for slab systems.
+Defaults to zero, which is OK for semiconductors, and catastropic for metals. nExcessElectrons (optional) Number of extra electrons ( $=$ minus charge).
+Can be fractional. spinPolarized (flag) Run a collinear spin-polarized calculation. dipoleCorrection (optional) Use the dipole correction for slab systems.
 The in-plane lattice must be perpendicular to the z-axis, and the third basis vector must be aligned with the z- axis.
 For charged calculation, this requests the general- ized dipole correction, which may need some care for ini- tializing the charge (see charged in the initialGuess group). zField (optional) Use an additional electric field along z when using the dipole correction (atomic units).

-Available xc functionals The xc parameter can be LDA_PW (10), i.e. the Perdew-Wang parametrization of LDA, or PBE (1).
+Available xc functionals The xc parameter can be LDA\PW (10), i.e. the Perdew-Wang parametrization of LDA, or PBE (1).
 Perdew-Zunger LDA (0) works, but is not recommended because the parametrization is discontinuous, limiting the convergence in some cases.
 If you need other functionals, contact freysoldt@mpie.de.
 Hybrid functionals are still experimental, and slow.
 The following parameters allow experimenting with some details.

-parameter description omegaHSE (optional) Change the ω screening length of HSE alphaHybrid (optional) Change the non-local exchange mixing pa- rameter of hybrid functionals.
+parameter description omegaHSE (optional) Change the $\omega$ screening length of HSE alphaHybrid (optional) Change the non-loccal exchange mixing pa- rameter of hybrid functionals.

 The PAWHamiltonian group may additional contain the vExt and xcMesh groups to set an external potential and the mesh for xc calculation, respectively.
+It may also contain a HubbardU group for DFT+U calculations.